 Unlike a wind mitigation inspection, which is not a pass-or-fail evaluation, a 4-point inspection is.
 Each category or item is marked either Satisfactory or Unsatisfactory.
 If even one item is marked Unsatisfactory, insurance companies will require a passing report before they will insure you.
 Some issues are outright deal-breakers for most carriers — Federal Pacific panels, polybutylene piping, a roof with no remaining useful life.
 Others are conditions a carrier may accept with an endorsement, a higher premium, or a requirement that the issue be corrected within a specified timeframe, but this is not a common occurrence.
 Since Hurricane Ian, insurance companies have grown increasingly strict, and by limiting yourself to the smaller pool of companies willing to make exceptions, you may be missing out on a better rate elsewhere (I’m not an insurance agent, so that is just speculation on my part).
 Many homes — particularly newer construction or well-maintained homes that have had systems updated over the years — go through the process without any issues at all.

-Preparing for Your 4-Point Inspection
+- Preparing for Your 4-Point Inspection

-Understanding the 4-Point Inspection Form
+- Understanding the 4-Point Inspection Form (+ Detailed Breakdown of Each Section)

-How the 4-Point Inspection Came to Exist
+- How the 4-Point Inspection Came to Exist

 A Note About This Site This site is focused specifically on 4-point inspections as they apply to homes in Southwest Florida — primarily the Cape Coral, Fort Myers, Bonita Springs, Naples, Punta Gorda, and surrounding Lee and Collier County areas.
 This is the region we know best, and the examples, photos, and references throughout this site will reflect that.